 Gavin recognises the Williams family clan as the senior Kaurna cultural custodians of the Willunga Basin region.
 They have been leading the way in cultural and spiritual renewal and caring for Country for many decades.
 Senior members of the clan have full access to the land for cultural purposes.
 They will help guide the ecological regeneration to provide the attributes of a traditional Kaurna cultural landscape.
 As well as private cultural activities, a program of bicultural education, cultural presentation, research activities and events is envisaged.

 Bestowing or adopting a Kaurna place name is a considered process which takes into account known place names, the source of the name, cultural practices and the physical topography.
-The traditional locality name, Kanyanyapilla, has been adopted for this project and place as part of the bi-cultural naming.
+Fortunately, the traditional locality name, Kanyanyapilla, was recorded in 1839 and has therefore been adopted for this project and place as part of the bi-cultural naming.
 An explanation of the name is available on the Cultural History page.